Monitoring

 Regional monitoring

 Cameco also supports independent regional monitoring downstream of its Saskatchewan operations to ensure there are no cumulative effects on the regional watershed.
 The Eastern Athabasca Regional Monitoring Program (EARMP) was established in 2011 under the Province of Saskatchewan’s Boreal Watershed Initiative.
-This industry-government partnership is skupported by stakeholders including Cameco, Orano, the Saskatchewan Ministry of the Environment and the Canadian Nuclear Safety Commission.
+This industry-government partnership is supported by stakeholders including Cameco, Orano, the Saskatchewan Ministry of the Environment and the Canadian Nuclear Safety Commission.

 The 2022 10-year anniversary of the EARMP program provided an opportunity to summarize and highlight the positive findings over the past decade.